3

 • 2

 I'm certainly against flooding the front page with old material.
 However, I understand that the majority of people reading questions come through Google long after they've been answered.
 Therefore, a good edit should be made, regardless of the post's age, since lots of people will benefit from it.
 If the bump that big of a problem, perhaps one of the default reasons to reject an edit should be "post is too old".
 Otherwise, yes, that "minor edit" proposal would squarely address this issue.
-May 8, 2012 at 14:28
+Commented May 8, 2012 at 14:28

 2